satnogs/gr-satnogs/README.md

 `cmake -DCMAKE_INSTALL_PREFIX=/usr ..`

-Also, by default the build system disables a set of blocks used for debugging during the development.
+Also, by default the build system enables a set of blocks used for debugging during the development.
 The enable/disable switch is controled through the `INCLUDE_DEBUG_BLOCKS` boolean variable.
-If for example, you want to enable the debugging blocks, the **CMake** command would be:
+If for example, you want to disable the debugging blocks, the **CMake** command would be:

 `cmake -DINCLUDE_DEBUG_BLOCKS=OFF ..`